linode/terraform-linode-k8s/example/README.md

 ### [**Linode Cloud Controller Manager (CCM)**](https://github.com/linode/linode-cloud-controller-manager)

+A primary function of the CCM is to register and maintain Kubernetes `LoadBalancer` settings within a Linode [`NodeBalancer`](https://www.linode.com/nodebalancers).
+This is needed to allow traffic from the Internet into the cluster in the most fault tollerant way (obviously very important!)

-The CCM annotates new Kubernetes Nodes with Linode specific details, including the LinodeID and instance type.
-The CCM monitors the Linode API and will remove a Kubernetes Node if it finds the Linode has been deleted.
+The CCM also annotates new Kubernetes Nodes with Linode specific details, including the LinodeID and instance type.
+Linode hostnames and network addresses are automatically associated with their corresponding Kubernetes resources, forming the basis for a variety of Kubernetes features.
+T

+The CCM monitors the Linode API for changes in the Linode instance and will remove a Kubernetes Node if it finds the Linode has been deleted.
+Resources will automatically be re-scheduled if the Linode is powered off.
-Another primary function of the CCM is to register and maintain Kubernetes `LoadBalancer` settings within a Linode [`NodeBalancer`](https://www.linode.com/nodebalancers).
-When a service type is set to `LoadBalancer`, a `NodeBalancer` will be provisioned with a `NodeBalancer Config` for each service port, and `NodeBalancer Node` entries for each Kubernetes `Endpoint` providing that service.

 [Learn more about the CCM concept on kubernetes.io.](https://kubernetes.io/docs/concepts/architecture/cloud-controller/)